Diving in Sudan

 Water and air temperatures peak between June and September when you can expect sea temperatures of 31 to 33°C. December to March see the coolest water ranging between 24 and 27°C. There is considerably less wind in the Sudanese Red Sea than to the north and consequently the surface conditions are generally calmer, although November to February are known to be the months with the most unsettled surface conditions.

-Good for: Large animals, reef life and health, visibility, wreck diving, deep dives and underwater photography
+Good for: Large animals, reef life and health, visibility, wrecks, deep dives and underwater photography

-Not so good for: Beginner divers and non-diving activities
+Not so good for: Beginners and non-diving activities

 Depth: 5m - >40m